DecisionToolkit/dsntk-rs/guide/guide/commands/command-srv.md

 ## Endpoint names

-The common endpoint for evaluating invocables exposed by the <DsntkName/> server is named **`evaluate/`**.
+The common endpoint for evaluating invocables exposed by the #DSNTK server is named **`evaluate/`**.

 The full URL of the endpoint is composed of the following parts: